 - Have you added new distribution channels?
-If the failure is occurring after it leaves your facility, how it is being handled, both to your customers and beyond through their distribution?
-For example, some products are susceptible to altitude, heat, cold and vibration.
+If the failure is occurring after it leaves your facility, how is it handled, both on the way to your customers and beyond through their distribution?
+For example, some products are susceptible to altitude, heat, cold, and vibration.

 Once you have determined where the packaging failure is occurring, the next step is to get help.

-- Contact your supplier to determine if they have made a change to the packaging of if they have any solutions to fix the problem.
+- Contact your supplier to determine if they have made a change to the packaging or if they have any solutions to fix the problem.

 - If your current supplier cannot resolve the issue, then seek out other supply options on Pack Your Product.